-Stewardship of Space
+Stewardship of space

 The proliferation of large constellations of satellites has raised concern that satellite collisions and resulting fragmentation could create a space debris problem that could close space as a resource for future generations.
 This has given rise to a global effort to improve Space Situational Awareness (SSA), which monitors space weather and near-Earth objects, and tracks debris.
-While budgets for SSA remain small (under EUR 100 million at ESA), they are rapidly growing globally, and this new field is not yet dominated by any European nation.
+In Europe, the activity of observing, detecting and monitoring of man-made space objects is known as Space Surveillance and Tracking (EU SST).
+As part of the Space Situational Awareness component of the EU Space Programme, EU SST is the key operational capability for the Europe future approach to Space Traffic Management.
+EU SST is continuously working on improving its sensors network and data processing capabilities as well as on developing new services to support space debris mitigation and remediation.